 Vibrio species are bacteria that occur naturally in marine waters.
-Eating undercooked or raw shellfish, especially raw oysters, is the main risk for acquiring vibriosis due to infection with Vibrio parahaemolyticus.
+Eating undercooked or raw shellfish, especially raw oysters, is the main risk for acquiring vibriosis from infection with Vibrio parahaemolyticus.
 Growth of Vibrio species in seawater is amplified during the warm months and Vibrio levels in shellfish increase during the summer.
-Vibrio cholera causes potentially severe diarrhea that does not occur naturally in the United States.

 Purpose of surveillance: